oroinc/documentation/admin_guide/integrations/hangouts.rst

 Start a Hangout from the Log Call Form
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Hangouts feature is also available in the :ref:`Log Call <user-guide-activities-calls>` form.
+The Hangouts feature is also available in the :ref:`Log Call <doc-activities-calls>` form.

 |